rust-lang/book/nostarch/chapter09.md

 explicitly say `return`, because this is the last expression in the function.

 The code that calls this code will then handle getting either an `Ok` value that contains a username or an `Err` value that contains an `io::Error`.
-We don’t know what the calling code will do with those values.
+It’s up to the calling code to decide what to do with those values.
 If the calling code gets an `Err` value, it could call `panic!` and crash the program, use a default username, or look up the username from somewhere other than a file, for example.
 We don’t have enough information on what the calling code is actually trying to do, so we propagate all the success or error information upward for